Besulba/CM0848/README.md

 # NatEncoding.hs

-Camilo Rodriguez and Jonathan Prieto-Cubides
+Camilo Rodríguez and Jonathan Prieto-Cubides

 NatEnconding is a Haskell program intends to provide an alternative encoding for the natural numbers